-A new approach based on a manual perturbation of the PV field has been tested and compared with the previous results.
+Encouraged by the good results obtained by these two EPSs that perturb the PV field, a new approach based on a manual perturbation of the PV field has been tested and compared with the previous results.
 This technique uses the satellite water vapor (WV) observations to guide the correction of initial PV structures.
-The correction of the PV field attempts to improve the match between the PV distribution and the WV image, taking advantage of the relation between dark and bright features of WV images and PV anomalies, under some assumptions.
+The correction of the PV field intents to improve the match between the PV distribution and the WV image, taking advantage of the relation between dark and bright features of WV images and PV anomalies, under some assumptions.
 Afterwards, the PV inversion algorithm is applied to run a forecast with the corresponding perturbed initial state (PV-satellite).

 The non hydrostatic MM5 mesoscale model has been used to run all forecasts.
 The simulations are performed for a two-day period with a 22.5 km resolution domain (Domain 1 in http://mm5forecasts.uib.es) nested in the ECMWF large-scale forecast fields.
-The MEDEX cyclones of 10 June 2000 and 9 October 2002, that produced heavy precipitations over Catalonia, are a suitable testbed to compare the performance of each ensemble and the PV-satellite method.
+The MEDEX cyclone of 10 June 2000, also known as the Montserrat Case, is a suitable testbed to compare the performance of each ensemble and the PV-satellite method.
+This case is characterized by an Atlantic upper-level trough and low-level cold front which generated a stationary mesoscale cyclone over the Spanish Mediterranean coast, advecting warm and moist air toward Catalonia from the Mediterranean Sea.
+The consequences of the resulting mesoscale convective system were 6-h accumulated rainfall amounts of 180 mm with estimated material losses to exceed 65 million euros by media.

-The performace of both ensemble forecasting systems and PV-satellite technique is evaluated through the verification of the rainfall field.
-The results show that the PV-satellite technique performance lies within the performance range obtained by both PV-gradient and PV-adjoint ensembles; it is even better than the non-perturbed ensemble member.
-Thus, perturbing randomly using the PV error climatology and introducing the perturbations in the zones given by each EPS captures the mismatch between PV and WV fields better than manual perturbations made by an expert forecaster, at least for the studied events.
+The performace of both ensemble forecasting systems and PV-satellite technique for our case study is evaluated through the verification of the rainfall field.
+Since the EPSs are probabilistic forecasts and the PV-satellite is deterministic, their comparison is done using the individual ensemble members.
+Therefore the verification procedure uses deterministic scores, like the ROC curve, the Taylor diagram or the Q-Q plot.
+These scores cover the different quality attributes of the forecast such as reliability, resolution, uncertainty and sharpness.
+The results show that the PV-satellite technique performance lies within the performance range obtained by both ensembles; it is even better than the non-perturbed ensemble member.
+Thus, perturbing randomly using the PV error climatology and introducing the perturbations in the zones given by each EPS captures the mismatch between PV and WV fields better than manual perturbations made by an expert forecaster, at least for this case study.